Shahzad-Minhaj/JS-Test/README.md

 # Mouse Click Time and Position Tracker

+Powered By Saylani Mass IT, Peshawar

+Feb, 26, 2024

 This HTML file contains a simple JavaScript program that tracks the time and position of mouse clicks on the document.

 ## Usage